 First determine how often you will need a sitter.
 Do you need someone on a regular basis so you can work or attend a weekly or monthly appointment?
 Do you just need someone occasionally so you can run an errand or have a night out with your husband?
 It’s wise to take the time now to determine how often you’ll use a sitter on a monthly basis so that you can budget appropriately and limit end of the month surprises.

 How much should you pay a babysitter?
-UrbanSitter surveyed over 400 parents and sitters across the U.S. to find out what babysitters are being paid.
-On average in 2021, babysitters in the San Francisco Bay Area are paid the most at $21.17 per hour.
-Babysitters in New York City are paid up to $18.94 per hour for one child.
-Parents in Las Vegas are paying the lowest rate of anyone surveyed – $12.53 per hour.
+UrbanSitter analyzed tens of thousands of babysitting jobs booked across the website and app to find out what the average is for the nation and in large cities to find out what babysitters are being paid.
+On average in 2022, babysitters in the San Francisco Bay Area are paid the most at $23.32 per hour.
+Babysitters in New York City are paid up to $23.45 per hour for one child.
+Parents in San Antonio are paying the lowest rate of anyone surveyed – $12.70 per hour.
 Almost all sitters expect a higher hourly rate for sitting more than one child at a time.

 Ask other parents in your circles to get a sense of the going rate for a sitter in your area, and talk candidly with any prospective sitter so you know what she charges before you hire her.

 Lowering the Cost of a Babysitter or Nanny